Our goal is to share information and products that are truly helpful to renters.

 Another benefit: maintenance.
 When you’re still renting your washer and dryer units (i.e. you haven’t fully paid them off), most stores offer free servicing.
 This means that your monthly payment covers buying the set and maintenance coverage.

-Some people find this reassuring — they know their units will be in tip-top shape when they take full ownership of the units.
+Some people find this reassuring — they know their units will be in tip-top shape when they take full ownership of them.

 Many companies offer rent-to-own services for washers and dryers.
 The table below outlines some of the most common.
 Make sure to compare details, read reviews, and review any contracts if you decide to move forward with rent-to-own.